 One of the biggest perennial problems faced by underground managers, supervisors, HSE officers and workers themselves is dust suppression.
 Working in confined spaces with limited atmosphere, and so much activity going on – blasting, drilling, emissions from vehicles hauling overburden over dusty roads, etc – maintaining adequate clean air supply is critical.
-Whilst effective primary and secondary ventilation systems are of utmost importance in extracting or diluting the mine of contaminants

 When those at the helm of a large infrastructure project at one of Australia’s largest ports* required the primary access road to the project treated for dust and erosion, they had no hesitation in selecting Dust-A-Side Australia – the dust suppression specialists – as preferred supplier.
 Similarly, Dust-A-Side were quick to recommend AquaTarp as the ideal solution.
 This solvent-free water and surfactant-based emulsion of latex polymer is specifically formulated for easy application onto

 Investing in a haul road is a great way to protect your valuable asset and deliver exceptional ROI.
 However, in both surface and underground mining, badly designed and poorly maintained haul roads, be they permanent, semi-permanent or temporary, can significantly increase costs.
-Not only do you have to factor in aspects such as increased fuel, tyres and other running costs, plus the repair / replacement of major equipment, but there are also long-term and indirect issues such as lost production

 Introducing Dust-A-Side Australia’s High Pressure Mist System, the innovative way to suppress dust in a wide range of applications.
 The dust suppression system produces a high concentration of 10-micron fog droplets that can be directed at particular nuisance areas that would otherwise produce high amounts of airborne dust.
 The super-fine water droplets – a mere 10 millionths of a meter in diameter – provide optimum performance for attracting and suppressing PM10 and smaller dust particles.

 Nearly 80% of our coal comes from open cut coal mines (compared with 40% globally).
 There are many issues associated with particulate matter in open cut mines that MUST be addressed.
 Several mines’ concentration of this matter often exceed the Ambient Air Quality NEPM standard (50 ug/m3 for standard 24-hour average PM10.)
 Complaints from members of the public about air quality are widespread and in the majority of cases these complaints are based around coal dust.
-Australia produces

 Almost two years since it closed for a $50 million upgrade, the famous Eagle Farm Racecourse in Brisbane was all set for a grand re-opening.
 There was only one problem, and it was a big one.
 Over 22 months of intense construction had resulted in huge stockpiles, with the topsoil in danger of running off or causing a massive dust problem.
 But dust and soil erosion weren’t the biggest problems…the main issue for the Brisbane Racing Club (BRC) was that it was the week before two of the flagship